DiamondLightSource/DosNa/README.md

 cd DosNa && python setup.py install
 ```

-Configure cluster:
+Configure connection to a Ceph cluster (for using with Ceph backend):

  - Create a `ceph.conf` file with the IP or HOST addresses of the CEPH entry and cluster nodes (see `ceph.sample.conf` as an example)

-## Basica Usage
+## Basic Usage

-Create a Pool object and a dataset:
+Create a Pool object and a dataset.
+In the example bellow a dataset of size `(100, 100, 100)` is created and

 ```python
 import dosna as dn